connorwyatt/sakura-intellij-theme/README.md

 [![Downloads](https://img.shields.io/jetbrains/plugin/d/23296.svg?label=Plugin%20Downloads)](https://plugins.jetbrains.com/plugin/23296)
 [![Rating](https://img.shields.io/jetbrains/plugin/r/rating/23296?label=Plugin%20Rating)](https://plugins.jetbrains.com/plugin/23296)

+## Notice

+I'm no longer using JetBrains products, so it is unlikely that I will be maintaining this theme from this point forward.
+Instead I will be building a [Neovim version](https://github.com/connorwyatt/sakura.nvim) of this theme which will be maintained.

 <!-- Plugin description -->
 _NOTE: This plugin is pre-release, there may be some parts of the UI which are not yet themed.
 Please add an issue if you